 Crayola® Model Magic®—the lightweight, squishy, spongy, clay-like material kids love to play with—is super-fun for grown-up makers, too.
-Grab some jewelry findings and a few household tools to try these Model Magic® ideas for handmade jewelry.
+(We tested this theory with a Crayola® Model Magic® workshop with some of our Hallmark Artist friends, so we know it’s true.)
+Grab some jewelry findings and a few household tools to try these Model Magic® ideas for your own handmade jewelry.

 Crayola® Model Magic® in a variety of colors—we used white, black, blue, red, and yellow

 Small cookie cutters